 As an adult, I have gone in spurts, exercising because I thought it would help me lose weight, and then quitting because other things took priority.
 A few months ago, a friend took me to an exercise class that is surprisingly changing the way I think about exercise and my body.
 And I love it.
 Here are three things I’m learning:

 - Get comfortable being uncomfortable.
 Whether it’s holding a pose long enough to really feel my muscles work for it, or feeling my body shake as I ask it to endure a little longer, I’m learning that I’m stronger than I think I am and that I can do things I didn’t know I could do.
 And, the same is true in real life.
-I’m in a season of growth in my career right now, doing things I never thought I could do, and it’s important for me to embrace uncomfortable, not run away from difficult and stay focused on learning something new.
+I’m in a season of growth in my career right now, doing things I never thought I could do.
+It’s important for me to embrace uncomfortable, not run away from difficult, and stay focused on learning something new.
 Strength and new life come out of discomfort.

 - Do it because it’s good for me.
 Not because I think I should lose weight.
 While I would love to wear a smaller pant size, I need to be honest with myself and my priorities right now.
 My workout is time for me to relax after work, take my mind off my to do list and be kind to myself.
 I describe my new new workout as “hard but gentle.”
 It requires focus and mindfulness and deep breathing.
 The stretching alone is worth the time and money.
 As I stretch my muscles, I’m reminded that I’m stretching in life, trying new recipes because I love serving my family and hearing their delight, learning new skills on the job and increasing my capacity to add value to others.
 While being healthy is certainly important, the reason I exercise is not to lose weight.
 This is a game-changer for me.